Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Introduction

 \section{Introduction}

-The fourth observing run of the LIGO-Virgo-KAGRA detector network \citep[LVK;][]{LIGOScientific:2025slb, LIGOScientific:2014pky,Acernese2015, Akutsu2021} concluded its first set this year, and 153 confidently identified binary black hole (BBH) signals were released as part of the fourth gravitational wave transient catalog \citep[GWTC-4;][]{Abac_data_2025}.
-With a growing number of gravitational wave (GW) observations by the LVK, studying the population properties of BBH parameters and the correlations between them provides a unique opportunity to probe the astrophysical phenomena that led to the formation of these GW progenitors.
-Currently proposed mechanisms for BBH formation include isolated binary evolution in galactic fields \citep{PortegiesZwart:1997ugk,Belczynski:2001uc, Stevenson:2017tfq}; dynamical formation in dense environments \citep{Kulkarni:1993fr, Sigurdsson:1993zrm, PortegiesZwart:1999nm, Ziosi:2014sra}; and hierarchical mergers in stellar clusters \citep{Fishbach2017, Gerosa2017, Rodriguez:2019huv, Doctor2020, Kimball:2020qyd} and disks of active galactic nuclei \citep{Stone:2016wzz,Bartos:2016dgn,McKernan:2019beu}.
-The unconstrained physical phenomena that underlie these evolutionary pathways can, in principle, be elucidated by identifying their imprints as specific population features in the observed sample of BBHs.
+The first part of the fourth observing run of the LIGO-Virgo-KAGRA detector network \citep[LVK;][]{LIGOScientific:2025slb, LIGOScientific:2014pky,Acernese2015, Akutsu2021} concluded in 2024, and 153 confidently identified binary black hole (BBH) signals were released as part of the fourth gravitational wave (GW) transient catalog \citep[GWTC-4;][]{Abac_data_2025}.
+With a growing number of GW observations by the LVK, studying the population properties of BBH parameters and the correlations between them provides a unique opportunity to probe the astrophysical phenomena that led to the formation of these GW sources.
+Currently proposed mechanisms for BBH formation include isolated binary evolution in galactic fields \citep{PortegiesZwart:1997ugk,Belczynski:2001uc, Stevenson:2017tfq}; dynamical formation in dense environments \citep{Kulkarni:1993fr, Sigurdsson:1993zrm, PortegiesZwart:1999nm, Ziosi:2014sra}; hierarchical mergers in stellar clusters \citep{Fishbach2017, Gerosa2017, Rodriguez:2019huv, Doctor2020, Kimball:2020qyd} and disks of active galactic nuclei \citep{Stone:2016wzz,Bartos:2016dgn,McKernan:2019beu}; and evolution in hierarchical triple systems \citep{Thompson_2011, Silsbee:2016djf, Antonini:2017ash, Antognini:2015ima, Stegmann:2021jen, Chattopadhyay:2022buz, Trani:2021tan, Stegmann:2025zkb}.
+In principle, one can elucidate the partially unconstrained physical phenomena underlying these evolutionary pathways by identifying their imprints as specific population features in the observed sample of BBHs.